Tyrrrz/Tyrrrz.me/data/blog/hotkey-editor-control-in-wpf/index.md

 To capture keystrokes we're processing the `PreviewKeyDown` event because it also lets us disable standard textbox shortcuts such as copy, cut, paste, etc.

-1. It sets `e.Handled` to `true` so that the events don't pass further down the chain.
+1. It sets `e.Handled` to `true` so that the events don't pass further down the chain
-2. It extracts information about what key is pressed, along with what modifiers.
-Due to the role of the Alt key in Windows, when it's the only modifier, the actual key will have to be extracted from `SystemKey` property instead.
+2. It extracts information about the key that was pressed
-3. It checks if either Delete, Backspace or Escape were pressed and clears the input if so.
+3. It checks if either Delete, Backspace or Escape were pressed and clears the input if so

-Finally, here's how the control looks in my app [LightBulb](https://github.com/Tyrrrz/LightBulb):
+Finally, here's how the control looks in my app, [LightBulb](https://github.com/Tyrrrz/LightBulb):

 ![example](example.png)